Stay in touch

-Your doctors will consider the best treatment for you once they have the information they need from the tests.
-However, as more information about your cancer becomes available during the course of your treatment, the treatment plan may sometimes need to be adjusted.
+Your doctors will consider the best treatment for you once they have the information they need from tests.

 There are two main types of operation.

-If you have invasive breast cancer, your specialist team will want to check if any of the lymph nodes (glands) under the arm (the axilla) contain cancer cells.
-This, along with other information about your breast cancer, helps them decide whether you’ll benefit from any additional treatment after surgery.
+If you have invasive breast cancer, your treatment team will want to check if any of the lymph nodes under the arm contain cancer cells.
+This, along with other information about your cancer, helps them decide whether you’ll benefit from any additional treatment after surgery.

-To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a lymph node sample or biopsy) or all of them (a lymph node clearance).
+If the ultrasound appears normal your surgeon is likely to recommend an operation to remove some of the lymph nodes (called a sentinel lymph node biopsy).

-Find out more about surgery to the lymph nodes.
+You can find out more about surgery to the lymph nodes on our surgery page.

-The first time you look at your body after the operation can be difficult.
-After surgery your chest area is likely to be bruised and swollen, but this will improve over time.
-The sooner you try to face the physical changes to your body, the easier you may find it to gain more confidence in the way you look.
+The first time you look at your body after the operation may be difficult.
+Your chest area is likely to be bruised and swollen, but this will gradually improve.

 If you continue to feel uncomfortable about looking at your body, you may find it helpful to speak to a counsellor.
 Your GP or breast care nurse should be able to arrange this for you.